Like us to subscribe

 Both teams have been bitten hard by the injury bug, but the Eagles have looked good at times in recent weeks against Virginia Tech, Clemson and Wake Forest.
-The Terrapins have also had their moments, nearly knocking off Georgia Tech, but also fumbled away an 18-point second half lead to Clemson, losing 56-45 before getting destroyed last week by Florida State.
+The Terrapins have also had their moments, nearly knocking off Georgia Tech, and also fumbling away an 18-point second half lead to Clemson, losing 56-45, before getting destroyed last week by Florida State.

 Who: Maryland Terrapins (2-5, 1-3) Vs. Boson College Eagles (1-6, 0-4)

 When: 3:00 p.m.
 EST